emilyannpeterson/public-kb/readme.md

 **How Much Does Fons Cost?**

-Fons is currently in beta, and free of charge to use until our proper launch.
-Fons will then charge a subscription fee of $30 every 30 days.
+Fons charges a subscription fee of $39.95/month.

 Credit card fees are currently 2.9%+$.30 a transaction.
 There is also a .5% ACH fee for bank transfers.